liedekef/events-made-easy/readme.txt

 4. Recurrence editing of an event

 == Changelog ==
+= 3.0.50  (2026//) =
+* ftable update
+* snapselect update
+* Add bulk action to send configured reminder mails for approved/pending bookings
+* Fix sending reminder mails for pending bookings where the body was defined in the event settings

 = 3.0.49  (2026/02/27) =
 * snapselect update
 * more code edits to become compliant with WP coding style (ongoing, thanks to TommsNL)